 N-P-K applications should be guided by soil testing.
 While high-nitrogen fertilizer is preferred for lawns of all types to support healthy foliage, centipede lawn food does not require the large amounts of N consumed by other grasses.
 For this reason, many of the same general purpose lawn fertilizers recommended for “all lawns” work well for centipede grass too, but fewer applications are needed.

 Centipede is damaged by moderate levels of P, so none should be applied without the guidance of a soil test.
 Generous applications of K are beneficial for centipede grass.
 When the grass breaks winter dormancy, 32-0-10 will help it to turn green quickly.
 In midsummer, 15-0-15 provides a boost of K to help with drought tolerance and disease resistance.
+It’s more difficult to find organic formulations with these precise NPK ratios because the natural ingredients they contain are not synthetically created to be perfectly balanced.

 Grass only needs supplemental fertilizer to make up for what is lacking in the soil.
 The best way to understand what’s needed is by performing a soil test.
 Test the soil in winter to plan the fertilization schedule for the upcoming growing season.
 Results will include current pH and organic content as well as macro and micro nutrient levels.
 The most complete soil testing programs are available through various state university systems’ Cooperative Extension Service.
-Search local government listings for your county’s Extension Office contact information.
+Search local government listings for the local Extension Office contact information.

 Centipede grass needs a pH of about 5.5.
 Use lawn and garden sulfur, or fertilizer containing sulfur, to lower the pH; use lime to raise the pH if necessary.
 Apply fertilizer after the grass has turned green in late spring, as recommended by test results.
 The low nutrient requirements of a centipede lawn means a single fertilizer application in spring will likely be sufficient.